 • When comparing federal vs private loan options - See the true cost difference over time

-• Before deciding on income-driven repayment plans - Calculate your potential payments under different IDR plans and compare them to standard or biweekly payment options
+• Before choosing IBR or RAP - Estimate your income-based payment and compare it to standard or biweekly payment options

 • When considering student loan refinancing - Determine if you could save money with a lower interest rate